Stomach cancer is cancer that starts in the stomach. It’s staged according to how far it has spread (metastasized) at the time of diagnosis.

 Keep reading to learn more about stage 4 stomach cancer, how it’s treated, and the five-year survival rate.

 Stage 4 stomach cancer is harder to treat than earlier stage stomach cancer.
 That’s because it’s no longer confined to the stomach and may involve several distant organs.
-It’s usually not curable, but it’s certainly treatable.
+It’s

 The goal of treatment is to ease symptoms and control the cancer’s growth.
 Your doctor will recommend therapies based on your age and overall health, including any other health conditions you may have.
 Your options also depend on specific characteristics of the cancer.

 Treatment for cancer usually involves a combination of therapies.
 Your treatment plan can be adjusted based on how well it’s working.
 Tell your doctor if you have new symptoms along the way so they can be factored in.

 Some treatments for stage 4 stomach cancer are:

 Laser therapy can be used to destroy tumors, stop bleeding, or alleviate a blockage in the stomach.

 The doctor inserts a long, flexible tube called an endoscope down the throat and into the stomach to deliver the laser beam.
 This is also called endoscopic tumor ablation.

 Hollow tubes called stents can sometimes help.
 By placing a stent between the stomach and esophagus or between the stomach and small intestine, food will be able to pass through unobstructed.

 A subtotal gastrectomy is a procedure in which the surgeon removes the part of the stomach that has tumors.
 This can help ease bleeding and pain.